How to Undertake the Best Referral

 I saw your patient today who had an ingrown toenail and think they should have nail surgery.
 Are there any medical concerns that would prevent me from proceeding…’

 Many reading this sample may feel this is both reasonable and sensible.
 But reflect more carefully on the content and presentation.
 A podiatrist is trained to undertake nail surgery as part of their standard education.
 A GP refers a patient to a service expecting that all due care is taken to provide such a service.
-Today this also includes providing drugs that avoid tapping into the GP’s budget.
-Because the topic of prescribing will complicate the theme of letter writing this will be left for another article.
+Today, this also includes providing drugs that avoid tapping into the GP’s budget.
+Because the topic of prescribing will complicate the theme of letter writing, this will be left for another article.
 Taking a medical history precludes all risks in connection with nail surgery.
 If the podiatrist cannot offer this service, the letter should recommend deferment elsewhere.
-In all other cases assess the patient and get on and provide the treatment you were trained for and expected within your role as an independent practitioner.
+In all other cases, assess the patient and get on with providing the treatment you were trained for and expected within your role as an independent practitioner.

-Of course, there are exceptions to the rule and it would be churlish of me to say there were times when I felt there were no risks that needed advice.
-Through years of practice, my confidence and experience changed to reflect my own learning.
-However a professional needs to write a letter in such a way that looks it looks competent, professional, ethical and helpful.
+Of course, there are exceptions to the rule, and it would be churlish of me to say there were times when I felt there were no risks and needed advice.
+Through years of practice, my confidence and experience changed to reflect my learning.
+However, a professional needs to write a letter in such a way that it looks competent, professional, ethical and helpful.
 If you seek advice, there are ways to achieve this and certainly ways to avoid looking as if you were poorly informed.
 Like many, I learned the hard way, made mistakes, and almost certainly wrote the type of letter my colleague had when first qualifying.
-Today the above example falls fair and square into the rule ‘avoid!’
+Today, the above example falls fair and square to the rule ‘avoid!’

 ‘Dear Dr Abc,

 The second letter is more professional and tells the GP that you are a competent professional.
 Of course, more could be added as a diagnosis.
-Make headings, and provide a list of medical issues and drugs used.
-You can add more about your assessment including vascular flow analysis (doppler).
+Make headings and provide a list of medical issues and drugs used.
+You can add more about your assessment, including vascular flow analysis (doppler).
 Your clinical notes will carry all the details showing that you took detailed care.
 It is good practice to copy the letter to your patient.
 Communication is enhanced and there is an opportunity to correct any misunderstandings.
-Never write anything you would not wish the patient to read and be aware, that GPs copy letters are copied to patients.
-Never make any kind of judgment in a letter that could later lead to embarrassment.
+Never write anything you would not wish the patient to read, and be aware that GPs copy letters are copied to patients.
+Never make any judgment in a letter that could later lead to embarrassment.

 ‘DON’T DO ANYTHING – YOU WILL KILL THE PATIENT!’

-This type of response you never forget.
+You never forget this type of response.
 But how do you manage a letter?
-Again it is important to be cognisant of the medicine.
+Again, it is important to be cognizant of the medicine.

 ‘Dear Dr Xyz

 Your patient has an ingrown nail.
-I am managing this conservatively to avoid any healing or infection issues but at some stage, I would advise that she is referred/managed by non-phenolisation to remove the chronic inflammation by surgical excision.
+I am managing this conservatively to avoid any healing or infection issues.
+Still, at some stage, I would advise that she is referred/managed by non-phenolisation to remove the chronic inflammation by surgical excision.
 If she continues to have repeat infections this will pose additional risks when she has her next course of chemotherapy.
 We can minimise any risk with antibiotics until she has healed.
 However, it is unclear when you wish to start the next treatment cycle.
-If you could liaise with me on this matter that would be of considerable help. etc…’
+If you could liaise with me on this matter, that would be of considerable help. etc…’

-This letter is informative, confirms that you know what you are talking about and begs liaison so the patient has collaborative support.
+This letter is informative, confirms that you know what you are talking about, and begs for a liaison so the patient has collaborative support.

 There is a strong advocation to persuade all podiatrists to consider independent prescribing.
 Whether in the NHS or independent practice, management comes under the podiatrist’s control.
 If a GP provides a drug, he or she is doing this by proxy and many doctors are no longer happy at taking such risks.
 Over-the-counter medicines will help most but baseline drugs like antibiotics should be part and parcel of modern podiatry practice.
 There are drugs that are not covered.
 So how do you proceed?

 Again, purely through experience, I learned the ideal form of a letter to help a patient.
 I read a colleague’s letter.
 He was a consultant anaesthetist and pain specialist.
-As this was a case of independent non-NHS treatment he wrote along the following lines.
+As this was a case of independent non-NHS treatment, he wrote the following lines:

 ‘Dear Dr Albe-Well